West Virginia Law Review

 In applying this motive standard, there should be no

-indication that the lie has been or will be discovered,
+leniency.
+This means any indication that the lie has been

-however slight, should
+or will be discovered, however slight, should

 preclude a defense to the liar.
 If the motive standard is

-viewed strictly, as this
+viewed strictly, as this Article suggests, there is no

-of a recantation defense
+chance that the availability of a recantation defense

 will encourage perjury, as some courts and commentators

 fear.
-However, any lesser
+However, any lesser standard of motive very well

-standard of motive very well might encourage perjury.
+might encourage perjury.

-One may suggest that a recantation defense should employ the
+One may suggest that a recantation defense should employ

-requirement, which allows a defense to a liar who recants
+the good-faith motive requirement, which allows a defense

-before he, himself,
+to a liar who recants before he, himself,

 believes that the lie has been or will be discovered.
 The

-good-faith exception is an
+good-faith exception is an unwise choice for two reasons.

-for any court or jury to
+First, it is a difficult task for any court or jury to

 determine one's subjective mind.
 Secondly, and most

-important, the lie is culpable
+important, the lie is culpable conduct that deserves

-excusing the lie in the first
+punishment.
+The only reason for excusing the lie in the

 place is utilitarianism; [FN145] that is, offering the

-defense contributes to the
+defense contributes to the greater public policy of

-proceedings.
+fostering truthfulness in judicial proceedings.
 In the

-absence of any possible benefit for doing so, the lie should
+absence of any possible benefit for doing so, the lie

-be punished.
-For
+should be punished.
+For instance, if the authorities know

-himself believes his lie will
+of the lie, but the liar himself believes his lie will

-remain secret for eternity, the court has discovered the lie
+remain secret for eternity, the court has discovered the

-and the truth will come to
+lie and the truth will come to light, despite any

-benefit for pardoning the
+pardoning the

 liar from perjury, which is a culpable act.
 In the absence

-of any benefit, the lie must
+of any benefit, the lie must be punished.
+As the Supreme

-be punished.
-As the Supreme Court stated in United States v.
+Court stated in United States v.
+Norris, the lie is

 culpable behavior from the instant it is uttered.
 [FN146]

-objective-view-of-motive standard more appropriately obtains
+Thus, the objective-view-of-motive standard more

-the optimal benefit of
+appropriately obtains the optimal benefit of

 fostering truthfulness while not needlessly excusing

-fail to offer the court the greater benefit of veracity;
+perjurers whose recantations fail to offer the court the

-after all, such information has
+greater benefit of veracity; after all, such information

 or will become known without a later-repentant liar's